sonvoque/pycom-documentation/chapter/firmwareapi/pycom/network/lora.md

 And they must be created after initialising the LoRa network card.

+{% hint style='info' %} The LoRa-Mesh socket supports only the following socket methods: close, bind, sendto and recvfrom.{% endhint %}

 LoRa sockets support the following standard methods from the socket module:

 #####<function>socket.close()</function>